JonathanWoollett-Light/phd/Diary.md

   - Effective FLOPs (EFLOPS): Accounts for hardware which can operate more sparsely and avoid multiplying zeros in matrix multiplication.
   - Synaptic Operations Per Second (SOPS): Measures specific neurmorphic operations but maybe not so useful for comparing SNNs to ANNs.
-- it would be interesting to write models in an asynchronous HDL (see below table for possibilities) for an FPAA. it seems software-hardware co-design are fundamental to neuromorphic systems and really optimizing systems (does this count as mono-design or something?)
+- it would be interesting to write models in an asynchronous HDL (see below table for possibilities) for an FPAA. it seems software-hardware co-design are fundamental to neuromorphic systems and really optimizing systems (does this count as mono-design or something?) it would also be interesting to use a memFPAA to test memristive functionality state of art FPAA for £3,356 (https://okikadevices.com/collections/socfpaa) maybe get access on loan or through uni

 |Layer|Typical user|Example tools / languages|How it reaches silicon|
 |---|---|---|---|